hbn6xkrdkm-a11y/Realtycalc-legal/terms-of-use.md

 ---

 ## 6. Intellectual Property
-All content, design, code, and branding within RealtyCalc are the property of **Brow Industries LLC**.
+All content, design, code, and branding within RealtyCalc are the property of **ASHER BROW**.

 You may not copy, distribute, or create derivative works without written permission.